criscandia/rssparserV2/README.md

-# rssparserV2
-New version for RssJobFinder

-Job RSS Feed Scraper
+# Job Search RSS Scraper

-This is a Python application designed to help find job postings by scraping RSS feeds.
+This is a Python application that helps you find job openings by scraping RSS feeds.

-Usage
+## Usage
-To use the application, run the following command in your terminal:

-bash
-Copy code
-python rssparser.py -F <url_feed>
-Replace <url_feed> with the URL of the RSS feed you want to scrape.
+To use this application, run the `rssparser.py` script and pass in the URL of the RSS feed you want to scrape:

-Libraries used
-The following Python libraries were used in the development of this application:

-feedparser
-pandas
+usage: rssparser.py -F URL

+## Requirements

+This application requires the following Python libraries to be installed:

+- `feedparser`
+- `pygsheets`
+- `pandas`

+You can install them using pip:

-pygsheets
+pip install feedparser pygsheets pandas

-smtplib
-configparser
-Contact
-For any questions or feedback, please feel free to contact the author of this application at candiacristian@gmail.com
+## License

+This application is licensed under the MIT License.
+See `LICENSE` for more information.
+You can customize this template to fit your needs.